Meme1079/PsychWiki/PsychWiki_Source/Tweens & Timers Functions.md

 Example: `noteTweenX('note4TweenX', 4, 250, 1.5, 'linear')` This will tween bf left note to `250`.

 ### noteTweenY(tag:String, note:Int, value:Dynamic, duration:Float, ease:String)
-This will change the y value of the note with a tween.
+This will change the <ins>y value</ins> of the note with a tween.

 ### noteTweenAngle(tag:String, note:Int, value:Dynamic, duration:Float, ease:String)
-This will change the angle value of the note with a tween.
+This will change the <ins>angle value</ins> of the note with a tween.

 ### noteTweenAlpha(tag:String, note:Int, value:Dynamic, duration:Float, ease:String)
-This will change the alpha or opacity value of the note with a tween, Goes form `0` to `1`.
+This will change the <ins>alpha/opacity value</ins> of the note with a tween, Goes form `0` to `1`.

 ### noteTweenDirection(tag:String, note:Int, value:Dynamic, duration:Float, ease:String)
-This will change the direction value of the note that will be coming to the note strum with a tween.
+This will change the <ins>direction value</ins> of the note that will be coming to the note strum with a tween.

 Example: `noteTweenDirection('note5TweenDirection', 5, 0, 1.5, 'linear')` This will make the note come to the left